panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 });
 ```

-`response.json()` is a method on the Response object that lets you extract parse a JSON object
-from the response.
+`response.json()` is a method on the Response object that lets you extract a JSON object from the response.
+The method returns a promise, so you have to await for the JSON: `await response.json()`.

-To get the response data as JSON you have to use `await response.json()` because `response.json()` returns a promise.

 The response object offers a lot of useful methods (all returning promises):